I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 - With a modestly popular website, I’ve had to learn how to balance discussing a place to preserve it…but without giving so many details that I ruin the wildness of the place I loved so much in the first place.
 A concept I’ve come back to with the “Not Geotagging = gatekeeping” movement.

-- Speaking of gatekeeping, I think socioeconomic reasons and lack of opportunity for most is what’s keeping people out of the outdoors.
+- Speaking of gatekeeping, I think socioeconomic reasons and lack of opportunity for most keep people out of the outdoors.

-- Speaking of wildness, I’ve been thinking of what is really a wild place?
+- Speaking of wildness, I’ve been thinking of what is a wild place?
 When designated Wilderness Areas are often crowded, regulated, and not truly isolated, it may be Wilderness..but is it wildness?
-Some so-called boring areas end up being beautiful, isolated, and truly remote.
+Some so-called dull areas are beautiful, isolated, and remote.

 - I postulate that backcountry campfires are a relic of the past and should be regulated to a relic of the past with such formerly accepted practices as burying garbage or cutting pine boughs for bedding.

-- And to enjoy this wildness, it is important to get out there.
-Balancing free time with social, career, and marriage responsibilities are important.
-To get outdoors, make the outdoors an important priority in your life.
+- And to enjoy this wildness, it is essential to get out there.
+Balancing free time with social, career, and marriage responsibilities are crucial.
+To get outdoors, make the outdoors a vital priority for your life.

-- Finally, if you enjoy the outdoors, consider giving back if you can.
+- Finally, if you enjoy the outdoors, consider giving back.
 And not just by using a reusable straw or toting a shopping bag with a green leaf. 😉

 Further Reading

-That should be enough reading to get most people immersed in the outdoors and provide a good foundation for some core competencies.
+That should be enough reading to immerse most people in the outdoors and provide a foundation for some core competencies.

 Of course, once you’ve done some reading, the best way to learn is to get out there!!!
 It is a method that is instructive, beneficial, and fun.
 Do it!